 Ease aches and pains

 Used as a compress, Epsom salt can help soothe aching joints.
-Dissolve two cups of Epsom salt into a gallon of water, then either bathe the affected joint or apply a warm compress to the area.
-Try a few of these other arthritis home remedies.
+Dissolve two cups of Epsom salt into several litres of water, then either bathe the affected joint or apply a warm compress to the area.

 Decrease inflammation and other chronic conditions